A Marketing Automation Love Story: Chatfuel + ZapierBOJANA VOJNOVIĆ

 Can your chatbot juggle? 🤹♀️ If you built it with Chatfuel, it can!
 Your bot can juggle an almost infinite number of tasks for you, completely on autopilot.
 It can schedule events, organize lead information, create email contacts, and more, all on its own.
 All you, the builder, have to do is get your Chatfuel bot set up with Zapier automation software—a quick process that doesn’t require a single line of code.

 If you’re not familiar with Zapier, think of it kind of like a translator.
 It makes it so that different software apps can speak to each other so they can work together, like Chatfuel and Mailchimp, Chatfuel and Calendly, or Chatfuel and any of thousands of other apps and services.
 You can set it up so that a certain action in Chatfuel triggers a certain action in App X (or vice versa).
-You could trigger an update in your Shopify store’s inventory when a customer makes a purchase through your chatbot, for example.
 The integration of two apps is called a Zap.

 Just think of the possibilities!
 Give up the tedious, manual tasks and let marketing automation handle the rest.
 Trust your no-code chatbot to automatically juggle however many tasks you need to take your business to the next level.